BrianOfrim/recyclops/README.md

 An end to end application for classifying recycling using tensorflow 2

-A critical part of the recycling process is sorting recycleable into the correct catagories.
+A critical part of the recycling process is sorting recycleable into the correct categories.
 Incorrectly sorted or contaminated items cause huge losses to the productivity of recycling processing facitities and huge losses in the amount of reycleable items that are actually recycled.
 See: https://fivethirtyeight.com/features/the-era-of-easy-recycling-may-be-coming-to-an-end/